alturacode/billing-laravel/README.md

 # Altura Code Billing for Laravel

-Altura Code Billing for Laravel gives you a clean, Eloquent‑friendly way to work with subscriptions, products, features, and billing providers in Laravel apps.
+Altura Code Billing for Laravel gives you a clean way to manage subscriptions in your Laravel applications.

+***This package is still under active development.***

+## The Motivation

+We created this package from the need of needing to support multiple billing providers in one of our projects.
+Laravel Cashier, while great, only supports either Stripe or Paddle.

+This package acts as a nice wrapper for [Altura Code Billing](https://github.com/alturacode/billing-core), giving us a nice API to manage subscriptions in our Laravel apps.

+We went a little further and made purchasable products as part of the core package; this allows you to easily define products, prices and features right from a config file.
+You can optionally sync with billing providers like Stripe to get started quickly.

 ## TL;DR